olcf/olcf-user-docs/services_and_applications/slate/concepts/pod.rst

 To create a single pod using the web console we will create from YAML

-First go to Add to Project -> Import YAML / JSON
+First, in the upper right-hand corner, click the ``+`` symbol.
+This can be used to add any YAML object from the web UI.

 .. image:: /images/slate/add-to-project.png
    :target: /images/slate/add-to-project.png
    :alt: Add to Project

+Make sure the project in the upper left-hand dropdown is set to the project in which you wish to deploy.
-Then paste this YAML into the box and click Create
+Then paste this YAML into the box.

 .. code-block:: yaml